Formality of Sphere Bundles: Formality of Sphere Bundles over Formal Spaces

 When $M$ is simply connected, the proof can be found in \cite[Example 4, Page 202]{FHT}.
 For general manifolds, the case that $k$ is odd is proved in \cite[Appendix]{tt}, and a similar proof works when $k$ is even.
-Moreover, as long as $\pi_1(M)$ acts nilpotently on $H^*(S^k)$, this equivalence still holds when $X$ is a spherical fibration \cite[Theorem 20.3]{Halperin}.
+Moreover, this equivalence still holds when $X$ is a spherical Serre fibration, as long as $\pi_1(M)$ acts nilpotently on $H^*(S^k)$ \cite[Theorem 20.3]{Halperin}, which is equivalent to the holonomy action of $\pi_1(M)$ on the fiber $S^k$ preserves the orientation.